ace-1331/ace12401-cursedscript/Wiki/Functions.md

 - help
 - readnote
 - sendnote //Note: attaches a note to the wearer so the owners can read them

-- **Intense mode**: nickname [Name] //Note: anyone can change their name back if they dislike what was given to them
+- **Intense mode**: namechange [Name] //Note: anyone can change their name back if they dislike what was given to them
-- **Intense mode**: blocknickname //Note: when you delete your own nickname, it blocks anyone from changing it again unless you allow it with the function down under
+- **Intense mode**: blockrename //Note: when you delete your own nickname, it blocks anyone from changing it again unless you allow it with the function down under
-- **Intense mode**: allownickname
-- **Intense mode**: respectnickname
+- **Intense mode**: allowrename
 - **Intense mode**: capture //Note: captures the wearer if capture mode is on

 ## MISTRESS (AND HIGHER PERMISSION LEVELS)